Arijit-Basu/HermioneBot/README.md

 	**II.** Any phrase starting with a WH-pronoun or adverb (What('s), Who('s), Where('s), When('s), Why('s), How('s)))

 	**Examples**:
-	- 'What is Harry Potter known for?'
+	- 'What's Harry Potter known as?'
 	- 'What's a house elf?'
 	- 'Who's Cedric?'
 	- 'Who was Cho Chang?'